 I hated feeling this way.
 It limited my enjoyment of the natural world, and now that I am a mother of boys who have no fear of the water, it limits my ability to keep my kids safe or at least have fun with them.
 I needed to set things right.

 In July I signed up for evening adult swim classes for a week — one hour a day for five days.
 The morning of day one, I got a call from the instructor.
-I expected to hear that class was canceled because not enough people enrolled.
-Instead she told me that because I was the only person registered, I could pick a more convenient time to have the lessons if I wanted, and, yes, they would be one on one.
+I expected to hear that class was canceled due to underenrollment.
+Instead she told me that because I was the only person enrolled, I could pick a more convenient time to have the lessons if I wanted, and, yes, they would be one on one.
 Panic.
 I should have been thrilled but all I could think was that I did not want all that attention on me.

 The place I grew to know well

-Day three: Seven staples, a good night’s rest and a swim cap later, I was back at the pool.
+Day three: Seven staples, a good night’s rest, and a swim cap later, I was back at the pool.
 The nurse told me I could swim as long as I covered my head and kept the suture dry.
-The order of the day was more freestyle, working on turning my body to face the opposite direction as the arm that was reaching (not staying flat), sliding the hand of the arm that is about to reach arm close enough to graze the side body from the hip to the armpit, extending the reaching arm as far forward as possible before scooping back, not spreading my fingers apart while doing all this, and keeping the legs lifted as close as possible to the surface of the water (not letting them drag down).
+The order of the day was more freestyle, working on turning my body to face the opposite direction as the reaching arm (not staying flat), keeping the hand of the reaching arm close enough to graze the side body from hip to armpit, then extending the arm as far forward as possible before pulling back, not spreading my fingers apart while doing all this, and keeping the legs lifted as close as possible to the surface of the water (not letting them drag down).
 I also worked on breast stroke fixes — snapping the legs together so that they touch and shooting the arms straight ahead quickly after the pullback.

 Day four: I was sore.
 My chest and inner thighs killed, evidence of having swum more breast stroke in 72 hours than I had my entire life.
 Anna reminded me that the only way to get over the soreness is to get the muscles accustomed to doing the work.
 So we did more breast stroke.
 Then she figured she’d give me a break and try out a couple fun things.
 Well, unlike the breast stroke, where I felt I had some potential to improve, two swimming skills my body simply was not designed for were the side stroke and flip turns.
 The side stroke was a sinking exercise for me.
 And my flip turns came out lopsided every time.
 I was so hopeless, it was comical.
 “So when you’re doing a triathlon, you’ll want to stick to the freestyle,” Anna advised.